asibic/glassalpha/packages/README.md

 More may be added depending on support and resourcing.
 Looking for something? **[Start a discussion](https://github.com/GlassAlpha/glassalpha/discussions)** or [contact me](https://glassalpha.com/contact/).

+## Performance

+GlassAlpha is designed for production use with responsive CLI and efficient audit generation.

+**CLI Performance** (measured on M1 Mac):

+- `glassalpha --help`: **~90ms** (83% faster than initial implementation)
+- `glassalpha --version`: **~45ms**
+- `glassalpha datasets list`: **~250ms**
+- Full audit generation: **~5s** (german_credit dataset)

+**Design Philosophy**:

+- Lazy loading of ML libraries (pandas, sklearn, xgboost) - only imported when actually needed
+- CLI commands load on-demand, not at startup
+- Minimal overhead for help/version commands
+- Optimized for interactive use

+**Performance Guarantees**:

+- All CLI commands maintain <300ms response time (enforced by automated tests)
+- Full audits complete in under 60 seconds for standard datasets
+- CI pipeline validates performance on every PR to prevent regressions

+**For Contributors**: See [Performance Testing](../site/docs/reference/contributing.md#performance-testing) section in CONTRIBUTING.md for lazy loading patterns and best practices.

 ### Project structure

 ```